Family Guidance

 Competency-Specific Guidance for Families

 The 26 competencies on the wheel are skills people use daily to reach their goals, complete tasks, and interact with each other.
 Which competencies have been most important for you?
-It’s likely that your use of these skills has led to success at work and in your personal relationships.
+It’s likely that your use of these skills has led to success at work and in your relationships.

 Dr. Gaumer Erickson further explains the College and Career Competency Framework; how the intrapersonal, interpersonal, and cognitive competencies can be taught; and why we would want our children to acquire these skills.